 If you’re looking for a new pet, there are lots of places to find one.
 Some places have purebred animals, while others have cute mixed breeds.
 Besides finding the perfect furry friend, it’s important to get ready for their arrival by getting all the things they need.
-Good food is important, so make sure to get high-quality pet food that fits your new friend’s diet.
+Good food like Royal Canin, for instance, is important, so make sure to get high-quality pet food that fits your new friend’s diet.

 It’s also crucial to make a comfy and safe space for them, like a large indoor dog pen for a puppy or a cozy bed for a cat.
 And don’t forget to have plenty of toys and activities to keep them busy and happy.
 Dogs might like chew toys and puzzle feeders, while cats might enjoy scratching posts and toys on strings.
 Having lots of fun stuff around will help keep them from getting bored and doing things you don’t want.
 With the right stuff, you’ll be all set to welcome your new pet into your home!